Al Pacino

-Pacino made his directorial debut with the documentary Looking for Richard (1996).
+Pacino made his directorial debut with the documentary Looking for Richard (1996), for which he won a Directors Guild of America Award for Outstanding Directorial Achievement in Documentary.
 He directed and starred in Chinese Coffee (2000), Wilde Salomé (2011), and Salomé (2013).
-In 2006, he allowed for his likeness to be used in the video game Scarface: The World Is Yours.
-Since 1994, he has been the joint president of the Actors Studio.
+He wrote his memoir Sonny Boy, which was published by Penguin Press in 2024.
+Since 1995, Pacino has been co-president of the Actors Studio (he was the co-artistic director from 1981 to 1983).

 Early life and education

-Alfredo James Pacino was born in the East Harlem neighborhood of Manhattan, New York City, on April 25, 1940, the only child of Sicilian Italian-American parents Rose and Salvatore Pacino.
-His father had emigrated from San Fratello.
+Alfredo James Pacino was born in the East Harlem neighborhood of Manhattan, New York City, on April 25, 1940, the only child of Sicilian American parents Rose and Salvatore Pacino.
+His paternal grandparents had emigrated from San Fratello.
 His parents divorced when he was two years old.
-His mother took him to the South Bronx and they lived with her parents, Kate and James Gerardi.
-They had emigrated from Corleone when young.
+Following the separation, his mother took him to the South Bronx and they lived with his maternal grandparents, Kate and James Gerardi, who had emigrated from Corleone when young.
 Pacino's father moved to California to work as an insurance salesman and restaurateur in Covina, California.

-In his teenage years, Pacino was known as "Sonny" to his friends.
-He had ambitions to become a baseball player and was also nicknamed "The Actor".
-He attended Herman Ridder Junior High School, but soon dropped out of most of his classes except for English.
-He subsequently attended the High School of Performing Arts, after gaining admission by audition.
-His mother disagreed with his decision and, after an argument, he left home.
-To finance his acting studies, Pacino took low-paying jobs as a messenger, busboy, janitor, and postal clerk, as well as once working in the mailroom for Commentary.
+From the age of three or four, his mother would take him to the movies and he began to run the characters' lines through his head.
+"Sonny Boy" was his mother's nickname for Pacino, taken from the popular song by Al Jolson, which she often sang to him.